matthewyccheung/matthewyccheung.github.io/_posts/2023-05-10-barbara-cheifet-talk-nbt.md

 This includes data, software, methods, code, ethics, and approvals.
 Not submitting these delays the publication process.
 If there are restrictions on code, make sure that is clear to the editors

 <h2> 7.
-Responding to peer review </h2>
+Respond in detail to all reviewers comments </h2>

-Respond in detail to all reviewers comments.
 Make it clear where to changes have been made (track change versions).
 It is fine to disagree, but support your arguments with facts and references.
 Make sure that any editor’s comments have been addressed.

 <h2> 8.
 NBT are happy to discuss revision plan </h2>